 Frequently Asked Questions

 Remanufactured means to make a product as close to new as possible.
 What this means is that the part has been remanufactured to the complete standards as if the part were new or out the crate.
 The block casting, crank shaft, and camshafts have been inspected to ensure they are defect free and remachined back to OEM tolerances.
-If those tolerances can not be met they will be discarded and either replaced with ones that can be machined to replaced with new ones.
+If those tolerances cannot be met, they will be discarded and either replaced with ones that can be machined or replaced with new ones.
 All internal wear prone item will automatically be replaced with brand new components.
 On remanufactured engines all units come with a new oil pump and on certain applications a high flow oil pump is used when applicable.
 All remanufactured engine will come with a complementary gasket set to help you complete your install.

 Rebuilt means that the item in question is torn down and repaired only to the point of failure.
 Often many ware parts are reused and there is very little to no testing done to the product.

 Used parts are parts that have been taken directly from what is called a donor vehicle.
 They often come from vehicles that are in salvage yards.
-These parts sometimes are cleaned up, and tested to the capabilities of the salvage yard if the vehicle was operable.
+These parts sometimes are cleaned up and tested to the capabilities of the salvage yard if the vehicle was operable.

 What is a Core?